HorgeJ/SQL-Studies/SQL-Reporting.md

 SELECT * FROM books WHERE genre = "Fantasy" ORDER BY first_published ASC LIMIT 5;
 ```
 This query retrieves only the top 5 results

+## OFFSET Keyword | Paging Results

+* OFFSET excludes the first set of records.
+* OFFSET can only be used with an ORDER BY clause.
+* OFFSET with FETCH NEXT returns a defined window of records.
+* OFFSET with FETCH NEXT is great for building pagination support.